pranaykude/BookFinder/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/de90ed71-fa15-4587-a153-ba98c667c3b3) and start prompting.
+Simply clone the repo and start building .

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via you to code remember to send merge request by creating the the seprate branch if its vaild and fits the code it will be added by the (Pranay ).

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)